ksundeen/mymooder/README.md

         # List just commands
         just --list

-7. Run the react native application locally with
+7. Install the Android SDK

         # Install the Android SDK on a Mac with Homebrew
         brew install android-sdk